Cambridge Analytica is shutting down

 - Was Facebook data's value 'literally nothing'?

-- 'Facebook in PR crisis mode'
+- 'Facebook in PR crisis mode''

 The statement added that its parent company SCL Elections was also commencing bankruptcy proceedings.

+The UK's Financial Times newspaper says it has spoken to another ex-employee of Cambridge Analytica, on condition of anonymity, who said they were sure the company would emerge "in some other incarnation or guise".

-A journalist, whose investigation for the Observer newspaper first exposed the data privacy scandal, has suggested that the public remains sceptical.
+The Observer journalist whose investigation first exposed the data privacy scandal has suggested that the public remain sceptical.

+The chair of a UK parliament committee investigating the firm's activities also raised concerns about Cambridge Analytica and SCL Elections' move.

+"They are party to very serious investigations and those investigations cannot be impeded by the closure of these companies," said Damian Collins MP.

-Cambridge Analytica's chief executive Alexander Nix was suspended in March after secretly being recorded by Channel 4 News.
+Cambridge Analytica's chief executive Alexander Nix was suspended in March after the Channel 4 News footage was aired.

-In the video he suggested that the London-based firm had helped run Donald Trump's digital election campaign.
-He also detailed ways that it could discredit other politicians, including sending "girls around to the candidate's house".

-Cambridge Analytica subsequently said that it had only licensed 30 million records belonging to US citizens from the data-collecting app's creator Dr Aleksandr Kogan, and that they had not been used it in the US Presidential Election.
+Last month, Cambridge Analytica said it had only licensed 30 million records belonging to US citizens from the quiz app's creator Dr Aleksandr Kogan, and that they had not been used in the US presidential election.

 The firm added that it had since deleted all the information despite claims to the contrary by others.

-Earlier in the day, a cyber-security specialist had presented evidence to a UK Parliamentary committee linking SCL and Cambridge Analytica to AggregateIQ - a Canadian data analytics firm, which Facebook has also suspended from using its platform.
+Earlier on Wednesday, a cyber-security specialist presented evidence to the UK parliament's Digital, Culture, Media and Sport Committee.

+Chris Vickery linked SCL and Cambridge Analytica to AggregateIQ - a Canadian data analytics firm, which Facebook has also suspended from using its platform.

-Chris Vickery said that "beyond a shadow of a doubt" AggregateIQ had been involved in "some form of collaboration or co-ordination" between various pro-Brexit groups during the UK's EU referendum campaign.
+He added that "beyond a shadow of a doubt" AggregateIQ had been involved in "some form of collaboration or co-ordination" between various pro-Brexit groups during the UK's EU referendum campaign.

 AIQ denies ever being part of Cambridge Analytica, its parent company SCL or accessing improperly obtained Facebook data.